July 21, 2021

 Once again, talking through the issues and agreeing to prioritise goals, whatever they may be, is the best way to resolve these problems.
 Both partners need to make compromises and give each other enough leeway in decision making, no matter how small or insignificant it may seem.

-If you need help moving on from the end of your relationship, and don’t want to drag things out in Family Court, it’s time to consider family mediation.
+If you need help moving on from the end of your relationship, and don’t want to drag things out in Family Court, it’s time to consider affordable family mediation as an alternative.

 Call accredited family mediator in Perth Ian now for a confidential discussion on 0418 928 448.